426 Main Street Suite 2

 Eligibility For Workers Compensation Insurance Discounts

-Businesses may be eligible for receiving certain discounts on their workers comp insurance premiums, as well.
+Businesses may be eligible to receive certain discounts on their workers comp insurance premiums, as well.
 These also vary from state to state.
 This is quite a convoluted system, as different insurance providers rank this differently.
 It’s best to consult with an insurance agent to see what kind of discounts you may qualify for.

 One example of a common discount is for drug-free workplaces.
 That’s consistent enough to be nearly universal.
 Proving that your workplace is entirely drug-free is one way to save on insurance premiums.
 Depending on the size of your organization, that could potentially mean a lot of money in savings.